 Many University staff members have been trained in providing a Safe Zone for students.
-Safe zone training raises awareness of LGBTIQ concerns, enables University faculty and staff to better understand the concerns and experiences of LGBTIQ students, and encourages them to provide a comfortable place for the LGBTIQ population on campus.
+Safe zone training raises awareness of LGBTQ+ concerns, enables University faculty and staff to better understand the concerns and experiences of LGBTQ+ students, and encourages them to provide a comfortable place for the LGBTQ+ population on campus.
 They are your allies.
 If you see a Safe Zone symbol on an office door on campus, it identifies a person you can trust: someone who will be understanding, supportive, and helpful.
-View a map of gender neutral restrooms on campus (pdf).
+View a map of gender neutral restrooms on campus (PDF).